unixwzrd/unixwzrd.github.io/html/collaborate.md

 #### Two Ways to Get Involved:

-- **For Professionals**: If you’re seeking our services, sponsorship opportunities, or want to hire us for AI development, data analysis, or consulting, head over to our [Professional Services](/collaborate/professionals) page.
+- **For Professionals**: If you're seeking our services, sponsorship opportunities, or want to hire us for AI development, data analysis, or consulting, head over to our [**Products and Services**](/collaborate/professional/) page.

 - **For Contributors & Participants**: Interested in joining our community, contributing data, collaborating on research, or getting involved with ongoing projects?
 Visit our [Community Collaboration](/collaborate/community) page.